blold/help-center/docs/Exchange/security.md

 [Download for Apple](https://itunes.apple.com/au/app/authy/id494168017?mt=8)

-Login to Nauticus.exchange and click the hamburger menu at the top right, then 'settings', then the box marked 'security', then 'enable two factor'.
+Next, login to [Nauticus Exchange](https://nauticus.exchange/accounts/signin) and click the "hamburger menu" at the top right >> settings >>  the box marked 'security' >> then 'enable two factor'.

-IMPORTANT: 2FA works by syncing up a randomly generated code using the time and date down to the second.
+**IMPORTANT:** 2FA works by syncing up a randomly generated code using the time and date down to the second.
 This means your device should be set to 'network provided time' or else it won't work.
 Alternatively, you can go to the main menu of Google Authenticator, tap more: Settings.
 Tap 'Time Correction for Codes" and then tap 'Sync now'.

+**To Use:**
+- Open up Google Authenticator
+- Press the + symbol
-Open up Google Authenticator and press the + symbol.
-Tap 'Scan a barcode'.
-Point your camera at the QR Code until the device says 'secret saved'.
+- Tap 'Scan a barcode'
+- Point camera at the QR Code
+- Hold until device says 'secret saved'

 Make sure you save the long string of numbers on the screen and keep it somewhere safe (NOT ON YOUR DEVICE).
 It will help you to recover your account if you lose your device.